-1. Register your Trademark and Search for Free
+1. Search Your Trademark for Free

 Whether you want to register a trademark that you have just created or a trademark that you have used for years, the first step in the trademark registration process is to determine whether and to what extent other parties are using trademarks similar to yours.
 A comprehensive trademark availability search will help answer two questions relating to your trademark: